-Hi!
-My name is Arnis.
-I was born in Riga, Latvia in 1973 and have lived in Latvia all my life except 2 years of missionary service in the USA (NY, NY North mission: served Bronx, Yonkers and Manhattan).
+I was born in Riga, Latvia in 1973 and have lived in Latvia all my life, except two years of missionary service in the USA (NY, NY North mission: served Bronx, Yonkers and Manhattan).

-I have 3 brothers (one older than me and 2 younger) and 1 sister (older than me), so I am somewhere in the middle.
-I was raised in an atheist family even though I later found out that I am of Lutheran ancestry.
+I have three brothers (one older than me and two younger) and one sister (older than me).
+I was raised in an atheist family even though I later found out that there is some Lutheran ancestry.
 The religion could not be openly practiced in Soviet times unless you were not afraid to get into a trouble or even a jail.
 We never talked about the religion in our home, even after Latvia regained its “independence” in 1990.

 I think that my childhood was good and quite a happy time.
-All my needs were provided for, but we were not rich.
-Most of my life I have lived in a 3-room apartment with my 3 brothers, parents and grandparents (so that’s 8 people).
-We didn’t own a car but we had a TV and other things many people don’t have even today.
+All my needs were provided for even though we were not rich.
+Most of my life I have lived in a three-room apartment with my three brothers, parents and grandparents (so that’s eight people).
+We didn’t own a car but we had a TV and other things many people don’t have, even today.
 I had great parents who never forced anything on me.
-I didn’t feel my free to be impeded, I could do what I wanted, what made me happy.
+I didn’t feel my free will to be impeded; I could do what I wanted, whatever made me happy.

-I remember myself as a child that I could be rather happy by being alone, just playing in a sandbox and making sand-cakes.
+I remember myself as a child that I could be rather happy being alone, just playing in a sandbox and making sand-cakes.
 I have had a few friends in my life, and it seems that there was always one or none at a time.
 That’s what I enjoy most in relationships – one to one interaction.
 And I think that I never had enemies, I could get along with any person.
-Maybe that’s because I am a quiet guy who doesn’t speak too much.
+Maybe that’s because I am very quiet and don’t speak too much.
 I would rather listen to others, and I have discovered that people like when someone listens to them.

-At the age of 10 I started to play tennis and badminton.
-That was completely my own choice, nobody forced me to do that.
-I enjoyed playing tennis to the level that I went on summer camps where we had 2 trainings per day and competitions.
+At the age of 10, I started to play tennis and badminton.
+That was completely my own choice; nobody forced me to do that.
+I enjoyed playing tennis to the level that I went to summer camps where we had two trainings per day and competitions.
 I didn’t like competitions.
 Maybe that’s because I almost always lost.
 I liked to play for fun, for enjoyment.
-So, when I was about 13, I quit playing tennis because I was often a loser and I felt that my trainer didn’t really wanted to work with me anymore.
+So, when I was about 13, I quit playing tennis because I was often a loser and I felt that my trainer didn’t really want to work with me anymore.

-At the same time, during my teenage years I started to look for the truth about some existential questions.
+At the same time, during my teenage years, I started to look for the truth about some existential questions.
 My mind became occupied with questions about human existence, about the purpose of life.
 I have read various books on subjects of philosophy and religion.
-Then when I was about 16-17 years old, I was introduced to an organized religion by my sister.
+Then, when I was about 16-17 years old, I was introduced to an organized religion by my sister.
 My sister seemed to have found some happiness in religion and the Bible, and I wanted to explore that.
 Again, that was completely my choice and desire to do that.
-So, I became a born-again Christian who spoke in tongues (I can still do that but from my current perspective it is all a joke), sang praises to God, went on various services, and read the Bible a lot.
-It seemed to me that I had found some answers but not to a full satisfaction.
+So, I became a born-again Christian who spoke in tongues, sang praises to God, went to various services, and read the Bible a lot.
+It seemed to me that I had found some answers, but not to a full satisfaction.

 After a year, I ended up in the hospital myself.
 I had some heart problems and also my back was somewhat hurt by carrying those stretchers with some good weight on them.
-Those who have seen me know how skinny I am.
 I was also exempted from the military service which was a mandatory duty for all men at that time.
 That’s because I have some health problems.

 Then, in the spring of 1999, when I was coming home from my work, two missionaries of the Church of Jesus Christ of Latter-Day Saints talked to me in the trolley-bus and offered to get a free copy of the Book of Mormon.
 I felt intrigued as I didn’t have any knowledge about that book.
 Also, it seemed to me that I saw some light in the eyes of those missionaries.
 They looked happy and relaxed.

-To make a long story short: I started to read the Book of Mormon and it felt to me to be “true” so I was baptized in 2 weeks.
-After a year, I quit my job and studies so that I could serve a mission, then served in various leadership positions.
+To make a long story short: I started to read the Book of Mormon and it felt to me to be “true” so I was baptized in two weeks.
+After a year, I quit my job and studies so that I could serve a mission, then served in various leadership positions which I never really liked.
 Some things occasionally bothered me about the Church (especially some historical issues) but I put those things on “shelves”.